 Radiological studies are essential for patients and family members with suspected Gardner syndrome.

-- Images of the long bone may show up osteomas.
+- Images of the long bone may show osteomas.

-- Images of the mandible at an early age may show up subtle defects.
+- Images of the mandible at an early age may show subtle defects.

 - Eye exams at an early age can detect pigmented lesions of the fundus.